cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 Cargo cult scientists choose to ignore repeating experiments because of the lack of time, resources, and because of the possibility not to support certain assumptions.
 Feynman notes that para-psychologists or other cargo cult scientists look for experiments that can be repeated because they need to receive the same effect (Feynman par.
 35).
 However, these scientists look for repeated results, not for the repeatable experiments because if the experiment is repeatable, its results can be different, and they do not always satisfy the expectations of cargo cult scientists.
 The rejection of the repeatable experiment is considered as characteristic for those scientists who intend to ignore the idea of integrity, and such behavior cannot be discussed as acceptable in the scientific world.

-# The Allure and Traps of Cargo Cult Science in Computer Science
+# Allure and Other Traps

 Feynman laments that the kind of integrity he talks about isn’t baked into the science education system — which hardly comes as a surprise, given it’s largely a system premised on certitude at all costs and not on the very admission of ignorance that fuels science: